-Expanding Competition in Metering and Related Services, reference ERC0169, under the Rule Changes: Completed tab in www.aemc.gov.au.
+115 Expanding Competition in Metering and Related Services, reference ERC0169, under the Rule Changes: Completed tab in www.aemc.gov.au.

-The average time for an in-situ transfer of a small customer in Victoria was 17.9 calendar days in 2013, when the rollout had already started, and was 11.9 calendar days in 2015, when the rollout was nearly complete.
+116 The average time for an in-situ transfer of a small customer in Victoria was 17.9 calendar days in 2013, when the rollout had already started, and was 11.9 calendar days in 2015, when the rollout was nearly complete.

-- The Competition in Metering rule change has been made.
+- Transfer times have significantly improved.
+A clear majority of transfers now take place in less than the Review's recommended period of 30 days, and the proportion of transfers taking lengthy periods has decreased.117 - The Competition in Metering rule change has been made.
 It will lead to significant numbers of advanced meters being installed.
 Transfer times will continue to improve as more advanced meters are installed.
-108 - Consumer satisfaction with the transfer process has increased, and is at a high level overall,109 and consumer complaints to ombudsmen regarding transfer delays have decreased significantly.110
+118 - Consumer satisfaction with the transfer process has increased, and is at a high level overall,119 and consumer complaints to ombudsmen regarding transfer delays have decreased significantly.120